-Although the proposed framework shows great potential in solving the bottleneck of multi-platform lidar data registration in forest environments, it still has limitations which need to be addressed in future studies.
-Firstly, the proposed framework might not work well in regularly planted forests, because the regular arrangement of stems will likely result in very similar TINs built from different tree locations.
+Although the proposed framework shows great potential in solving the bottleneck of multiplatform LiDAR data registration in forest environments, it still has limitations that need to be addressed in future studies.
+First, the proposed framework might not work well in regularly planted forests, because the regular arrangement of stems will likely result in very similar TINs built from different tree locations.
 Using exterior information to assist the proposed framework (such as referencing targets) might be a solution to this issue.
-Moreover, the present study only tested the proposed framework in very limited forest environments.
+Moreover, this article only tested the proposed framework in very limited forest environments.
 Further studies are still needed to investigate how the framework performs in other more complex forest environments, such as deciduous forests.
-In dense deciduous forests, the tightly interlocked canopies might cause low accuracy of individual tree segmentation from UAV lidar data.
+In dense deciduous forests, the tightly interlocked canopies might cause low accuracy of individual tree segmentation from UAV LiDAR data.
 Using areas around forest gaps with sparse tree distribution instead of the whole study area might be beneficial to increase the registration accuracy.

-V. CONCLUSIONS
+V. CONCLUSION

-This study proposes an automatic point cloud registration framework for multi-platform lidar data fusion in forest environments.
-Based on the assumption that each forest stand has a unique spatial distribution of trees, the proposed framework identifies tree pairs from multi-platform lidar data by a TIN matching strategy.
+This article proposes an automatic point cloud registration framework for multiplatform LiDAR data fusion in forest environments.
+Based on the assumption that each forest stand has a unique spatial distribution of trees, the proposed framework identifies tree pairs from multiplatform LiDAR data by a TIN matching strategy.
 The identified tree pairs are then used to coarsely match the target point cloud to the source point cloud, and the final registration result could be obtained by running an ICP-based fine registration process.
-The proposed framework was tested to register backpack lidar data and UAV lidar data and register multi-scan TLS data.
+The proposed framework was tested to register backpack LiDAR data and UAV LiDAR data and register multiscan TLS data.
 Overall, the proposed framework achieved satisfying accuracies in both experiments.
-The vertical error of the registration between backpack and UAV lidar data was less than 20 cm for both study sites, and horizontal error was less than 30 cm.
-The registration error was much lower for the fusion of multi-scan TLS data.
+The vertical error of the registration between the backpack and UAV LiDAR data was less than 20 cm for both study sites, and the horizontal error was less than 30 cm.
+The registration error was much lower for the fusion of multiscan TLS data.
 The average registration error was about 4.7 cm.
 Individual tree segmentation errors can reduce the number of matched tree points.
-However, as long as the number of matched tree points was enough for solving the rotation matrix and translation vector, the increase of tree segmentation errors (<20%) did not have significant influence on the registration accuracy.
+However, as long as the number of matched tree points was enough for solving the rotation matrix and translation vector, the increase of tree segmentation errors (<20%) did not have a significant influence on the registration accuracy.
 Moreover, the proposed framework was not overly sensitive to the settings of user-defined parameters.
 All parameters can be easily calculated or obtained by a simple trial-and-error process.